 After the FCC entered its decision, regulators from several other states petitioned for direct review in different federal appellate jurisdictions.
 The cases were consolidated in the Eighth Circuit, and the court began its review of the FCC VoIP decision.

 VoIP, for those who may not know, is an application that utilizes the packet-switching technology of the Internet to transmit voice communications.
-VoIP is rapidly gaining ground against the traditional telecomms as more and more broadband Internet users recognize the cost-savings of this new technology.
-(For more on VoIP, check out FindLaw's collection of VoIP articles.)
+VoIP is rapidly gaining ground against the traditional telecoms as more and more broadband Internet users recognize the cost-savings of this new technology.

 The feature of VoIP most relevant to this case is the fact that VoIP communications begin and end at IP addresses, rather than at the endpoints of a fixed landline.
 IP addresses aren't tied to any geographic location, so someone can use a VoIP service while physically in Minnesota, New York or California, and the IP address that identifies the user will be the same.